sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 somewhere near Central Park.
 We drove past a bunch of interesting sites in downtown New York.
 Everything from museums and monuments to Wall Street and Broadway.
-I would elaborate on what we learned, but that would be a lot of writing so I won’t.
+I would elaborate on what we learned, but that would be a lot of writing so I won't.
 Besides, judging by the dismal number of views I’m getting on my posts, you probably don’t care anyway.

 I will mention one more thing: the best quote from the guide:

 > Choice, seems to be a thing these days, you can choose anything.
 >
-> *\~ the Tour Guide*
+>   *~ the Tour Guide*

 ### The Intrepid Museum {#theintrepidmuseum}